arenaxr/arena-docs/content/xr/optical-markers.md

 <img src="/assets/img/xr/scene-dynamic-marker.gif" width="500"/>

-The viewer device was an IPad with XRViewer, and the user was logged in ARENA so it could change the box's position once it detected the dynamic AprilTag.
+The viewer device was an IPad with XRViewer, and the user was logged in ARENA to change the box's position once it detected the dynamic AprilTag.
 In the Scene [scene builder](/content/overview/build), you can edit the Scene permissions to make sure the user logged in to the viewer device can edit the Scene:

 <img src="/assets/img/xr/build-scene-permissions.png" width="300"/>